Centralized Volatility Reduction for Electricity Markets: Copperplate Power System Example

 Consider a power system with two dispatchable generators and a single variable renewable wind power producer serving a demand $d$.
 In this example, $ \Gset := \{ B, P \}, \quad \text{and} \quad \mathfrak{R} : = \{ W \}$, where $B$ is a base-load generator, $P$ is a peaker power plant, and $W$ is a wind power producer.

-Let $x_B^{\text{cap}} = x_P^{\text{cap}} = \infty, \quad \text{and} \quad \ell_B = 0, \ \ell_P= \infty.$ Therefore, $B$ and $P$ have unlimited generation capacities. $B$ does not have the flexibility to alter its output in real-time from its forward set-point.
+Let $x_B^{\text{cap}} = x_P^{\text{cap}} = \infty, \quad \text{and} \quad \ell_B = 0, \ \ell_P= \infty.$ Therefore, $B$ and $P$ have unlimited generation capacities. $B$ does not have the flexibility to alter its output in real time from its forward set-point.
 In contrast, $P$ has no ramping limitations.
 For simplicity, let $B$ and $P$ have linear costs of production. $B$ has a true marginal cost $0<\epsilon<1$, and offers a unit marginal cost. $P$ has a true unit marginal cost, and offers a higher cost $1/{\rho}$, where $\rho \in (0,1]$, i.e., generators offer higher prices than their true costs, which is an observed phenomenon in electricity markets \cite{Green}.
+Encode the uncertainty in available wind in the set